Licensed Court Interpreters

 License Upgrade and Adding a Language

-If you wish to upgrade your license from Basic to Master or if you wish to add a language, you must complete the Application for License Upgrade/Additional Language on the Forms page of our website.
+If you wish to upgrade your license from Basic to Master or if you wish to add a language, you must complete the Application for License Upgrade/Additional Language via the online certification and licensing system located on the home page of our website.
 You must re-take the oral examination for an upgrade, and take the oral examination for the additional language.

 Exam dates are listed below.
 Additional dates may be added, per calendar year, once confirmed.